 For most people, it’s not serious, and they get better within a week.
 But some people who get flu go on to have more serious conditions, such as bronchitis and pneumonia.
 In rare cases, people die from the complications of flu.

 Each year the Department of Health makes a vaccine available to offer to people at risk of serious complications of flu.
-Most flu vaccines protect against three types of flu virus.
+Most flu vaccines protect against 3 types of flu virus.

 The 2016/2017 vaccine will be available in 2 forms:

-- An injection for most adults and babies over the age of six months but under the age of two who have a medical condition as listed below
+- An injection for most adults and babies over the age of 6 months but under the age of 2 who have certain medical conditions

 The flu vaccine doesn’t work well for babies under 6 months old should not have the flu vaccine even if they have one of the medical conditions listed below.
 This is because it doesn’t work well in very young babies.
-That is why it is so important that pregnant women have the vaccination.
+That’s why it’s so important that pregnant women have the vaccination.
 They will pass on some immunity to their baby to protect them in the early months of their life.

 You should have the flu vaccination if you:

 - Are aged 2, 3 or 4 years old